Excellence in Exhibition Label Writing Competition

 Each year, the competition inspires a gathering of writers and editors to discuss technique, style, and process at the Alliance annual meeting’s Marketplace of Ideas.
 It has also generated an archive for current and aspiring museum professionals to use as they strive to write and edit exhibition label copy.

-2014 marks the second year of the collaboration between AAM’s Curators Committee and the Museology Graduate program at the University of Washington.
+2015 marks the third year of the collaboration between AAM’s Curators Committee and the Museology Graduate program at the University of Washington in Seattle.
 The partnership makes the competition not only an outlet to celebrate excellent writing but an opportunity for the next generation of museum professionals to gain experience in professional communication, management and leadership.